 First Year Seminars

 These specialized seminars are introductory courses in the Honors Program curriculum.
 Most incoming Honors Program students will participate in one of these highly recommended seminars during their first semester at Baylor.
 These small classes enroll a maximum of 19 students, ensuring close student-faculty interaction and a chance for lively discussion.
-FYS courses usually satisfy a social science or fine arts graduation requirement.
-Below are some sample FYS 1399 topics that have been offered in the past; selections will differ from year-to-year.
+Honors seminars often satisfy degree requirements for a variety of majors.
+Below are some Honors seminar topics that have been offered in the past; selections will differ from year-to-year.

 Crossroads in Medicine